Covariant Hamiltonian representation of Noether's theorem and its application to SU(N) gauge theories: Example 1: U gauge theory

+Hence, $j^{\alpha}_{1}(x)$ from Eq.~(\ref{eq:conserved-current}) is indeed a conserved current along the system's spacetime evolution, as described by the canonical field equations for the Hamiltonian~(\ref{hd-kg-max}).

 In the actual case, the Noether current $j^{\mu}$ from Eq.~(\ref{eq:noether-gaugetra}) does not depend on the gauge field $a_{\mu}$.
 As a consequence the correlation of $a_{\mu}$ to its momentum field $p^{\mu\nu}$ does not follow from Noether's theorem.
 This does not apply for the SU$(N)$ gauge theory, to be sketched in the following.
+The canonical fields equations then follow without any reference to the Yang-Mills Hamiltonian $\HC_{\mathrm{YM}}$.
+Moreover, the subsequent restriction to the particular case of a U$(1)$ gauge theory then does provide the missing correlation of $a_{\mu}$ to $p^{\mu\nu}$ and, subsequently, the \emph{homogeneous} Maxwell equation.